On this page

 The Independent Scientific Committee on Wind Turbines (the Committee) is an independent, multidisciplinary, expert group.
 It monitors and considers the science on the potential impacts of sound (including infrasound and low frequency) from wind turbines on health and the environment.

-While the National Wind Farm Commissioner (the Commissioner) draws on the work of the Committee, the Committee is independent and separate from the Commissioner.
+While the Australian Energy Infrastructure Commissioner (the Commissioner) draws on the work of the Committee, the Committee is independent and separate from the Commissioner.

 Terms of Reference for 2018-2021